-In music, there's a Louis Armstrong quote that goes something like "musicians don't retire, they stop when there's no more music in them."
+In music, there's a Louis Armstrong quote that goes "musicians don't retire, they stop when there's no more music in them."
 Such is the absolute truth for songwriter, producer, and artist Alex Nackman, whose has 16 years of experience to find out what persistence means in an ever changing industry and musical landscape.

 But, with six albums, hundreds of tour dates, and dozens of songs placed throughout television and film, Alex Nackman has found a way to see through the fog and have others see him, while running the proverbial career-gamut as a musician and artist.